 Based predominantly in the Marlborough Sounds, the industry provides significant employment and holds a great deal of potential for positively impacting communities, particularly in Picton and Havelock.

-The Aquaculture Smart+Connected Group was formed in 2016, with the Marlborough-based Marine Farmers’ Association (MFA) acting as a secretariat.
+The Aquaculture Smart+Connected Group was formed in 2016, with the Marlborough-based Marine Farming Association (MFA) acting as a secretariat.
 The group is primarily industry-driven, with major corporate members playing an active role.
 Aquaculture New Zealand (AQNZ), the national industry body, is also an active member.

-The Group’s structure comprises two Working Groups, with the Value and Innovation Group focused on facilitating industry research and innovation, value addition and diversification into new species, while the Harmony Group is engaged in community consultation, the promotion of seafood consumption and the management of the industry’s social and environmental footprint.
+The Group’s structure comprises two Working Groups, with the Value and Innovation Group focused on facilitating industry research and innovation, value addition and diversification into new products and species, while the Harmony Group is engaged in community consultation, the promotion of seafood consumption and the management of the industry’s social and environmental footprint.

 Some notable successes that have been achieved since 2016 include: